 The PCIe receiver's worst-measured differential return loss is up to -7.7dB instead of the -10dB requirement.

-Implication: The out-of-specification return loss adds noise to the TX transmission line.
+- Implication: The out-of-specification return loss adds noise to the TX transmission line. - Workaround: None. - Status: No Fix: There are no plans to fix this erratum.

 5. SerDes Transmit Differential Return Loss Is Higher Than Specified Value.